Ra-GeNET/tardis/README.md

 At the end of the script your server will reboot, wait a few seconds and reconnect.

+Now you will jump into a Byobu session with fish shell.
+Now we need to set up user account.
+You do this by trowing:

+`tardis-user`

-To fix up the rest of the programs en dependencies run `tardis-upgrade`.
+To fix up the rest of the programs en dependencies run:

+`eye-of-harmony`

+When The Eye of Harmony is done building the engine that makes it posible to travel in time and space, the server will reboot again.

+Now you are ready to go fight Cyberman.

+Happy Coding.